Could Hackney get its own congestion charge? Mayor outlined ‘pioneering’ vision at meeting

 A move to create a congestion zone would be a continuation of the council’s clampdown on vehicle use, following its introduction of low-traffic neighbourhoods in London Fields, Hackney Downs and Hoxton West over the summer using emergency powers devolved to councils by central government.

-While some people have welcomed the low-traffic neighbourhoods, it has proved controversial in some quarters, and hundreds of people have since joined protests against road closures they have blamed for “chaos and misery”, and branded “undemocratic” because there was no prior consultation.
+While some have welcomed the low-traffic neighbourhoods, hundreds of people have since joined protests against road measures they have blamed for “chaos and misery”, and branded “undemocratic” because of a lack of prior consultation.

 The Gazette asked the council to share more concrete information about its plans for a congestion zone, and when and whether it might be rolled out.